 |MIS 221 is a prerequisite for all major courses.|

 |MIS 431||Systems Analysis & Design II||3|

 Admission and Retention Policies

-- meets the admission criteria to the upper division of the Culverhouse College of Commerce
+- meets the admission criteria to the upper division of the Culverhouse College of Business

 - has completed at least 60 semester hours of college credit with a cumulative GPA of 2.5 or higher for all coursework attempted or a GPA of at least 3.0 for the last 30 hours attempted

 - has completed MIS 220 Business Programming II with grade of C- or higher

 MIS majors must complete all required MIS courses with a grade of C- or higher.
 A student who enrolls in any of the required MIS courses twice and fails to earn a passing grade will not be permitted to take additional MIS courses or to receive a degree with MIS as the major from The University of Alabama.
 Enrollment is defined as registration for a course that results in the recording of hours attempted on the student’s record.
 A grade of W is counted as an enrollment.
 Priority for enrollment in upper-division MIS courses is given to students who are not repeating the courses.

 MIS majors are among the most sought-after graduates, with virtually 100% placement.
 Graduates go to leading consulting firms, corporations and startups.

 Graduates have accepted positions with leading national consulting firms and at Headquarters for Alfa, AT&T, Equifax, IBM, Home Depot, HP, Lowe’s, P&G, Southern Co., and Walmart.
 Positions include business analyst, startup entrepreneur, consultant, programmer analyst, project manager and risk analyst.